The Japanese Chef’s Manifesto

 Retrieved from: https://www.maff.go.jp/j/syokuiku/shishinn.html (Accessed: January 31, 2025)

-If you resonate with the message of this manifesto, we encourage you to share it on social media and to showcase your own examples of sustainable practices.
+If this manifesto resonates with you, we encourage you to share it on social media and showcase your own examples of sustainable practices.

-Together, let’s cultivate a rich food culture where “deliciousness” and “sustainability” can go hand in hand—through our own actions.
+Together, through our own actions, let’s cultivate a rich food culture where deliciousness and sustainability go hand in hand.

 Benefits of Supporting the Chefs' Sustainability Manifesto